Utah Administrative Code

 This rule delineates the role and responsibility of the Department and the licensing agency in the enforcement of rules and regulations pertaining to health, safety, and welfare in all licensed and unlicensed health facilities and agencies regulated by Title 26, Chapter 21.
 These provisions provide guidelines and criteria to ensure that sanctions are applied consistently and appropriately.

-The Department may grant licensing deemed status to facilities and agencies accredited by the Joint Commission on Accreditation of Healthcare Organizations (Joint Commission), Accreditation Association for Ambulatory Health Care (AAAHC), Accreditation Commission for Health Care, or Community Health Accreditation Program in lieu of the licensing inspection by the Department upon completion of the following by the facility or agency:
+The Department may grant licensing deemed status to facilities and agencies accredited by The Joint Commission (TJC), Accreditation Association for Ambulatory Health Care (AAAHC), Accreditation Commission for Health Care, Community Health Accreditation Program or the American Osteopathic Association's Health Facilities Accreditation Program (AOA/HFAP) in lieu of the licensing inspection by the Department upon completion of the following by the facility or agency:

 (1) As part of the license renewal process, the licensee shall identify on the Request for Agency Action/Application its desire to: